buluma/ansible-role-ca/README.md

 ---
 # defaults file for ca

-# set ca_init: 'true' to create CA
+# set ca_init: 'yes' to create CA
 ca_init: true

-# ca_own_root: 'true' if you want to have yout own root CA.
+# ca_own_root: 'yes' if you want to have yout own root CA.
-# if false, set ca_certificate_path manually
+# if no, set ca_certificate_path manually
 ca_own_root: true

 # A passphrase for the CA key.